Who Made The Cut: DNC Announces Primary Debate Contenders

 - Entrepreneur Andrew Yang*

 In order to qualify, all candidates had to hit either a fundraising or a polling threshold.
 For fundraising, candidates had to have at least 65,000 donors and at least 200 donors in each of 20 states.
-For polling, candidates had to garner at least 1% support in national or early-state polls.
+For polling, candidates had to garner at least 1% support in at least three national or early-state polls.

 Candidates marked with an asterisk (*) above met both thresholds according to the DNC.